 In 1270, Toulouse became a part of the Kingdom of France.
 It was regarded as a major center of culture, including having an important university.
 The University of Toulouse remains one of the largest universities in France today.

 The main language here used to be Occitan, and even today the metro in the city of Toulouse is officially bilingual in French and Occitan.

 Toulouse is also best known for being the French headquarters of Airbus since 1921, which has greatly contributed to the growth of the city and its economy.

 These days it is a lively and busy city in the Occitanie Region, that is a popular destination for tourists looking filled for a bit of sun and culture.
-The old city center has a rather distinctive architecture in pink brick, and with its close proximity to Spain, there is a definite hint of an influence in the local food and lifestyle.
+With a population of around 500,000, Toulouse is the 4th largest city in France.

 The Basilique Saint-Sernin is a large Roman Catholic church that has been designated a UNESCO world heritage site because of its impressive beauty and age.

 It is located on the site of a previous basilica of the 4th century which contained the body of Saint Saturnin (or Sernin), the first bishop of Toulouse.
 It also had several relics in it that were donated by King Charlemagne in the 8th century, some of which are now in museums around France.

 However, the donation raised the profile of the Basilica significantly and it became a part of the famous pilgrims’ Routes of Santiago de Compostela in France, of which it remains today.
 The current building dates back to the 11th century.